lechimp-p/dario-lessons/lesson3/README.md

   frequently.
 * Write down the bare bones of the class.
 That is: the class, including all public methods of the class, including documentation but excluding implementation and other internals.
+Track how many time you actually worked on the code.
 Push your changes to GitHub, call me and have your first code review.
 I'll add new tasks afterwards.